About us Venue hire Contact us EN arrow arrow Subscribe

 Google Maps

-Seeking inspired school excursion ideas?
+Seeking an inspired school excursion idea?
 Our tip: Escape your classroom and head to Cockatoo Island for a memorable learning experience.

 Importantly, students will have fun as they engage with historical artefacts from different eras and explore one of the most extraordinary places on Sydney Harbour.